A200 ASX BetaShares Australian market Solactive ASX 200 (ASX:A200) ETF review from an experienced and long term index investor.

-Betashares A200 ETF aims to track the Solactive Australia 200 index, which is the top 200 Australian publicly traded companies by market cap according to the Solactive index.
+Betashares A200 ASX ETF tracks the Solactive Australia 200 index, which is the top 200 Australian publicly traded companies by market cap according to the Solactive index.
 It is the lowest cost option for an index fund ETF exposure to the Australian Share market, and has also slightly out performed competing Australian index fund ETFs.

 - Lowest MER of all Australian index funds at 0.07%